13th > November > 2007 Archive

 For the next 15 days, it's not just One Laptop per Child.
 It's One Laptop per Donor.

 HP is buying consultancy EYP Mission Critical Facilities Inc, which specialises in designing big data centres.
+The company has 350 staff in the US and UK and has clients in finance, telecoms, manufacturing, and healthcare.

 Those of you who saved a few bob on last week's yuletastic Xbox 360 offer down at Tesco may well have been considering how to spend the cash you'd otherwise have spunked with the UK supermarket monolith.